bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 manipulate search rankings.

-One of the major search engines now ignores this metadata and another uses keywords metadata as a spam indicator because of this, it\'s recommended not to include this metadata in modern web pages.
+One of the major search engines now ignores this metadata and another uses keywords metadata as a spam indicator because of this, it&apos;s recommended not to include this metadata in modern web pages.

 ![](images/image024.png){width="6.0in"
 height="2.388461286089239in"}

-Another type of metadata is the robot\'s metadata and it tells search engines if and how they should analyze your web page.
+Another type of metadata is the robot&apos;s metadata and it tells search engines if and how they should analyze your web page.

 The name 'robots' comes from the automated software often referred to as